-Though there’s no standard method prescribed for determining the context of the organization, some coherent steps and can make the process smooth and error free; here are these coherent steps:
+Though there’s no standard method prescribed for determining the context of the organization, some coherent steps and can make the process smooth and error-free; here are these coherent steps:

-Step 1- List internal and external issues that can affect the customer satisfaction and delivery of quality product and/or service:
+Step 1- List internal and external issues that can affect the customer satisfaction and delivery of the quality product and/or service:

-Step 2- List the interested parties, whose opinion about your company should be cared about:
+Step 2- List the interested parties whose opinion about your company should be cared about:

 Step 3- Identify the scope of the quality management system: